BlueBrain/SimulationTutorials/General/Installation/README.md

 ```
 It's best to test your entire installation by running and downloading one the NMC portal models,
 as described in the 'Running NEURON model packages' section of https://bbp.epfl.ch/nmc-portal/tools
+(the models should be able to be run using both Python and the GUI)

+## BluePyOpt